openethereum/openethereum.github.io/Pluggable-Consensus.md

 }
 ```

-`"gasLimitBoundDivisor"` determines how fast the gas limit should adjust, most of the time `0x400` is fine
 `"validators"` is the list of addresses of the entities which will be allowed to issue blocks
 Optional:
 `"blockReward"` determines the reward given to issuing authority